University Policies

 DEFINITIONS

-• Computing resources: Any resource used to perform computing operations/processes, such as a tablet, computer, phone, flash drive, CD, camera, smart television, etc. This would include 3rd party hosted applications which process or utilize WIU data.
+• Computing resources: Any resource used to perform computing operations/processes, such as a tablet, laptop, desktop computer, phone, flash drive, CD, camera, smart television, etc. This would include 3rd party hosted applications which process or utilize WIU data.

 POLICY